DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 Setting up the Guest Execution Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is recommended for testing purposes that the Intel® DPDK testpmd sample application is used in the guest to forward packets,
+It is recommended for testing purposes that the DPDK testpmd sample application is used in the guest to forward packets,
 the reasons for this are discussed in Section 22.7, "Running the Virtual Machine (QEMU)".

 The testpmd application forwards packets between pairs of Ethernet devices,